julien-sarik/kong-oidc/README.md

 ```

 Github of the Kong OIDC fork https://github.com/revomatico/kong-oidc

+## configuration
+### user info
+The [open-source plugin](https://github.com/revomatico/kong-oidc) ignores the `session_contents` configuration provided by the [Lua resty openidc library](https://github.com/zmartzone/lua-resty-openidc/tree/v1.7.6?tab=readme-ov-file#sample-configuration-for-google-signin).
+This field allows to control what is stored into the session.
+An improvement to the open-source plugin is made in `utils.get_options()` function to disable the requests to the user-info endpoint (as the ID token is already stored).
+Otherwise the user-info endpoint is called after the code exchange (but for some reason it's not updated after token request see https://github.com/zmartzone/lua-resty-openidc/blob/v1.7.6/lib/resty/openidc.lua#L1165).

 # troubleshooting
 ## `request to the redirect_uri path, but there's no session state found`